cloudfoundry/bosh-azure-cpi-release/docs/advanced/deploy-cloudfoundry-for-enterprise/README.md

   If the new storage account does not exist and you expect Azure CPI to create it automatically, you need to specify storage_account_type.
 It can be either `Standard_LRS`, `Standard_ZRS`, `Standard_GRS`, `Standard_RAGRS` or `Premium_LRS`.
 You can click [**HERE**](http://azure.microsoft.com/en-us/pricing/details/storage/) to learn more about the type of Azure storage account.

-  You also can specify the location for the new storage account.
-If it is not set, the location of the default resource group will be used.
-For more information, see [List all of the available geo-locations](http://azure.microsoft.com/en-us/regions/).
-For `AzureChinaCloud`, you should only use the regions in China, `chinanorth` or `chinaeast`.

 1. For best disk performance, you should use DS-series, DSv2-series, Fs-series and GS-series VMs which can use premium storage.
 For more information, see [Sizes for virtual machines in Azure](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-sizes/).

   ```